 There is a bus that travels from Leh to the village of Martselang, and it goes via Changa and Hemis.
 This bus starts from Leh at 8.30 in the morning and arrives at Martselang at 9.30 AM.

 For the return journey, this bus leaves Martsellang at 4.30 PM and arrives at Leh at 5.30 PM via Changa and Hemis.
 If this time suits you, you can travel by this Bus.
 Otherwise, you will have to either rent a private taxi, motorcycle, or an automatic bike like Scooty from Leh.

 Also Read: How to Travel to Ladakh by Public Transport

 The visiting hours of Hemis Monastery and Museum for tourists are from 8 AM to 1 PM and 2 PM to 6 PM.
 The Monastery remains closed from 1 PM to 2 PM and you can visit here on all 7 days of the week.
 It is open even on all public holidays.

 Hemis Monastery Entry Fee

 The entry fee for Hemis Monastery is Rs.
 50 per person, which is actually slightly higher as compared to other monasteries.
-The entry fee and ticket is said to be only for the museum but you will have to buy it nonetheless, even if you do not want to go to the museum and visit only the monastery.
+For foreign nationals, the fee is Rs.
+200 per person.

 Exploring the Monastery